jpettersson/wearify/README.md

 * Spotify Web API
 * Android Wear DataLayer & Messages

-## Known issues
+## Known issues & limitations

+* Only the most recent 50 playlists are downloaded (no pagination yet)
-* Playback of the special "Starred" playlist does not yet work.
+* Playback of the special "Starred" playlist does not yet work
-* Sometimes when the phone is locked you have to try starting a playlist 2-3 times before it actually starts playing.
+* Sometimes when the phone is locked you have to try starting a playlist 2-3 times before it actually starts playing